Hyperspace Is a Scary Place

 - In Star Wars: A New Hope, Han Solo invokes this trope by explaining to Luke Skywalker why it's impossible to just blast into hyperspace and avoid Imperial ships: it's too dangerous due to the risk of accidentally hitting something or going off course.
 See Quotes page.
 As described in Literature below, however, the dangers are more mundane and along the lines of "Planets and stars are still in the way, and traveling fast enough to cross the galaxy in hours means that you can easily smash into one and vaporize."

-- Tom Hiddleston has implied that this is part of what pushes Loki from The Resenter of Thor to the full-blown Big Bad of the upcoming The Avengers: his previous Freak Out was exacerbated by things he saw between universes after trying to commit suicide by wormhole at the end of Thor.
+- Tom Hiddleston has implied that this is part of what pushes Loki from The Resenter of Thor to the full-blown Big Bad of The Avengers: his previous Freak Out! was exacerbated by things he saw between universes after trying to commit suicide by wormhole at the end of Thor.